madlambda/Acorn/docs/hierarchical-fs.md

 represents the hierarchical data on them.
 Each filesystem driver has different ways to achieve its goals for performance, integrity, security and so on.

-The UNIX guys did an important step by representing a disk device as a file in the file system (/dev/sda1) and this allows for a lot of interesting features, as for example the ability to backup a disk by copying its raw content into a file in another filesystem (`dd if=/dev/sda1 of=/backups/sda1.backup`) or create a file system inside a file (`mkfs.ext3 ./file`) and mount this file in the syntetic file system (`mount -o loop -t ext3 ./file /n`).
+The UNIX guys did an important step by representing a disk device as a special file in the file system (/dev/sda1) and this allows for a lot of interesting features, as for example the ability to backup a disk by copying its raw content into a file in another filesystem
+(`dd if=/dev/sda1 of=/backups/sda1.backup`) or create a file system inside a file (`mkfs.ext3 ./file`) and mount this file in the syntetic file system (`mount -o loop -t ext3 ./file /n`).

 This conveniences can be extended even further if we introduce other kinds of file types other than byte-arrays.
 A disk with an ext3 filesystem could be